gatsby-uc/plugins/.changeset/clean-seahorses-sniff.md

 "gatsby-plugin-fastify": minor
 ---

-Updated client path name to client routes so imports changed to import { handleClientOnlyRoutes } from "./clientRoutes";
+Updated "client path" name to "client routes" for consistency.
+Imports changed to `import { handleClientOnlyRoutes } from "./clientRoutes";`